First AI for deep super-resolution wide-field imaging in radio astronomy: unveiling structure in ESO 137--006: Results and discussion

+Reconstruction results are provided in Figures~\ref{fig:sara}-\ref{fig:wsclean}, focusing on the ESO~137-006 region of the imaged FoV, and displayed in $\textrm{log}_{10}$ scale to enable the joint visualisation of high intensity and faint emission.
+Specifically to CLEAN reconstructions, we display the outcome of the convolution of the associated model image with the so-called restoring beam, for a more physical representation of the radio sky.
+By construction, uSARA and AIRI images are in units of $\textrm{Jy}/\textrm{pixel}$.
+In order to compare intensities in the same units, CLEAN images are normalised by the flux of the restoring beam.
 Zooms on selected regions of the imaged FoV are provided on each figure.
-Firstly, a zoom on the central region of ESO~137-006, including the active galactic nucleus (AGN) at its core is provided in panels (b) and (e).
+Firstly, a zoom on the central region of ESO~137-006, including the active galactic nucleus (AGN) at its core, is provided in panels (b) and (e).
 Secondly, a zoom on some background compact sources at high band are shown in panel (c).
-An additional zoom of the same region from the CLEAN restored image is provided in panel (c') of Figure~\ref{fig:wsclean}.
 Thirdly, a zoom on the neighbouring radio galaxy ESO~137--007 North of ESO~137--006, at low band, is displayed in panel (f).
-Once again, a zoom of the same region from the CLEAN restored image is shown in panel (f') of Figure~\ref{fig:wsclean}.
 Images of the full FoV are provided as supplementary material \citep{eso137}.

+Where the residual images contain additional information, CLEAN's restored image, consisting of the sum of the convolved model and the residual image, is considered in our analysis. {Both zooms on the selected background compact sources at high band and the neighbouring radio galaxy ESO~137--007 at low band from CLEAN restored images are included in the respective panels (c') and (f') of Figure~\ref{fig:wsclean}}.
+No such consideration is necessary for uSARA and AIRI, where the algorithm solution itself, without further processing, is considered to be the final image reconstruction.
+This advantage was already highlighted for the previous algorithms of the SARA family, which rely on more advanced and physical regularisation models than CLEAN \citep{dabbech18,Abdulaziz19,dabbech21,thouvenin2022parallel2}. {Finally, the model image of CLEAN is considered to support our analysis, particularly through zooms of the central region of ESO~137-006 at high and low bands shown in the respective panels (b') and (e') of Figure~\ref{fig:wsclean}.}

 Generally speaking, on both bands, one can observe the high level of detail achieved by uSARA and AIRI in comparison with CLEAN, particularly noticeable within the lobes of the radio galaxy.
 As opposed to the maps produced by CLEAN, whose resolution is, by design, restricted due to the convolution with the restoring beam, uSARA and AIRI maps show a wealth of filamentary detail within the radio lobes of ESO~137--006.
 These improvements also come with some pixelation effects, more noticeable in AIRI's reconstructions, in super-resolved structures around the galactic core/jets.